jameswagstaff/ringo/README.md

 <!-- badges: end -->

-The goal of ringo is to parse STAR files like those produced by Relion.
+The goal of ringo is to manipulate STAR files like those produced by Relion.

 ## Installation